-Inland Dredging: Land & Water is currently the single-source contractor to British Waterways on their National Dredging and Minor Civil Engineering contract designed to keep Britain’s rivers, lakes and canals navigable.
+Inland Dredging: Land & Water is currently the single-source contractor to The Canal and River Trust on their National Dredging and Minor Civil Engineering contract designed to keep Britain’s rivers, lakes and canals navigable.

 Coastal Dredging: Land & Water have also successfully carried out several coastal contracts.

 Our dredging contracting capabilities include;

 Cutter Suction: For certain projects the removal and transport of sediments and industrial sludges using pumped techniques can be extremely efficient.
 Land & Water offer a road transportable suction dredger for these operations.

 Land & Water’s 10” cutter suction is the largest single-load suction dredger in Britain and, in the appropriate locations, can achieve some colossal outputs.

 Powered along the sea or lake bed by hydraulically operated “star wheels “ or additional surface winches, the dredger “hoovers” sediments from the floor using a cutter/scroll agitation head.
 Immediately behind the cutter bar is the hydraulically driven pump that has the capability to push an admixture of water and sediments up to 1,000m without assistance, and further distances with the addition of simple booster-pump stations.

 To broaden the market place for this efficient form of dredging Land & Water’s environmental team have been working with regulators on a number of schemes to monitor and record the operations of the dredger, as it undertakes sensitive mudflat regeneration works and estuarial discharge operations.
 Sophisticated monitoring buoys and environmental risk management systems have helped demonstrate the positive deployment of the dredger.
 A number of repeat customers demand its regular visitation.